 Dickinson Marine warranties all of its products for a period of one year dated from the purchase of the product by the end user with proof of purchase or a registered warranty.
-We warrant our barbeque burners for a period of 3 years dated from the purchase of the product by the end user with a registered warranty.
 The warranty card should be copied for your records and returned to Dickinson to activate your warranty within 90 days of your purchase.
-You can also activate it online at www.dickinsonmarine.com A copy of the warranty card must have been received or a proof of purchase must be presented to receive the warranty.
+You can also activate it online at www.dickinsonmarine.com

+A copy of the warranty card must have been received or a proof of purchase must be presented to receive the warranty.